thomassuedbroecker/galaxium-travels-graph-rag-watsonx-ai-example/code/langgraph-graph-rag/scripts/prompts_and_additional_instructions/company_profile_prompt_v1.md

     * Company -> competes with -> Competitor
     * Company -> owns -> Subsidiary
     * CEO -> leads -> Company
-3. Capture Dependencies & Impact:
+3. Example Capture Dependencies & Impact:
     * How changes in regulatory requirements affect technology stack or product offerings.
     * How financial performance impacts strategic partnerships or market expansion.
     * How leadership changes influence company strategy.
-4. Output Format:
+4. Example Output Format:
     * Represent as a graph schema or triples (subject → predicate → object).
     * Example:
             IBM -> operates in -> IT Services